There are two subway companies in Tokyo, “Tokyo Metro” and “Toei Subway”.

 The first subway in Tokyo was started by a person named Hayakawa Noritsugu.
 Having been engaged in the business of the Koyasan railroad in 1910’s, Hayakawa saw the subway in London in 1914, and wanted to make a subway in Tokyo too.

 Nobody in Tokyo understood that subways should be built underground.
 He asked the National Ministry of Railways to help him, but no one there understood his idea.
-But some people like Goto Shimpei and Shibusawa Eiichi gradually started to cooperate with him.
+But Goto Shimpei and Shibusawa Eiichi and some others gradually cooperated with him.
 With their help, he finally finished the construction between Asakusa and Ueno (2.2 km) in 1927.
-On the opening day, December 30th, 1927, about 100,000 people came to ride on the subway.
-After that, he extended it from Ueno through Ginza to Shimbashi.
+On the opening day, December 30th, 1927, about 100,000 people rode on the subway.
+After that he extended it from Ueno through Ginza to Shimbashi.
 (1934)

 ☆ 2 At the beginning of the Showa era, 1920’s, the private railways in Tokyo such as “Tokyu”, “Keio”, “Odakyu”, etc. were developing steadily